 There are a few secrets to getting more sleep for both you and the baby.
 Basically, it comes down to knowing your baby's schedule and solving problems before they start.

-The secret to all of these is to know what your baby likes and allocate time for that BEFORE you try to put them down for a nap.
+The secret to all of these is to know what your baby likes and allocate time for that BEFORE you try putting him down for a nap.

 20. Am I Good Enough?